-Category 1: Multiple four-year awards are anticipated.
-Proposals are expected to request less than \$1.5M per year.
+Category 1 Incubator Proposals: Multiple one to three-year awards are anticipated.
+Proposals are expected to request less than \$500K per year.

-Category 2: Multiple four-year awards are anticipated.
-Proposals are expected to request less than \$700K per year.
-Theory only proposals are expected to request less than \$400K per year.
+Category 2 Collaboratory Proposals: Multiple two to three-year awards are anticipated.
+Proposals are expected to request less than \$800K per year.